ITR Filing Deadline Missed?

 • Step 3: Once you click on ‘+New payment’ there are multiple options available in the next screen.
 Please click on Income Tax and proceed.

-• Step 4: Enter Assessment year and type of payment as ‘(300) Self-Assessment Tax’.once you click on the continue button in the next screen we need to provide the input for Tax, Interest, and penalty etc.
+• Step 4: Enter the Assessment year and type of payment as ‘(300) Self-Assessment Tax’.once you click on the continue button on the next screen, we need to provide the input for Tax, Interest, penalty, etc.

 • Step 6: Please choose your bank from the available options of the bank and click on continue.

-• Step 7: On approval of the information that has been inscribed, the taxpayer will be steered to the payment gateway of the bank.
+• Step 7: On approval of the information that has been inscribed, the taxpayer will be steered to the bank’s payment gateway.

 • Step 8: On making the payment successfully, a challan certificate will be revealed, including CIN, fee particulars, BSR Code, challan serial character, and bank name via which the e-payment has been made.